generalustelaru/ophir-2d/RULES.md

 The Temple (blue construction icon) a source of VP and Favor.
 On the Temple Placard (bottom left) you may perform several Actions:

    - Upgrade Cargo: Once per turn, you may click on the Upgrade Button (bottom right on the Temple Placard) to increase your Cargo capacity by 1 space.
-   - Donate Goods: Once per turn you may donate Goods to the temple to get Favor and VP in equal amounts.
+   - Donate Trade Goods: Once per turn you may donate Trade Goods to the temple to get Favor and VP in equal amounts.
 This donation does not contribute to the construction.
 The blue Market Card is mirroring a regular Market Card on the Market Placard.
 The small blue Temple Icon on the upper edge of the Market Placard indicates the slot that's always mirrored on the Temple Placard.
-Donating Goods will also shift the Market Cards,
+Donating Trade Goods will also shift the Market Cards,
    - Donate Metal: Donation Cards are fixed and award 10 VP for Gold and 5 VP for Silver.
 If you're carrying 2 Metal, you may donate both.
 The Temple Donations Swatch keeps track of every delivered Metal.
 The metals stack upwards to 3.
 When a third Metal is donated, the Coin prices of metals at the exchange increase.
 Gold price increases roughly by 1 Coin for every completed stack.
 Silver price increases only half as often.
 When the swatch fills, the game ends.